p-org/PSharp/Docs/Features/TrackingOperationGroups.md

 Tracking operation groups
 =========================
 For some applications, it is useful to know which machine is processing an event derived from some user request.
 P# offers the notion of an _operations group_ that can be tracked automatically.
-The following `PSharpRuntime` APIs take an optional `Guid` parameter.
+The following `IMachineRuntime` APIs take an optional `Guid` parameter.

 ```C#
 public MachineId CreateMachine(Type type, Event e = null, Guid? operationGroupId = null);